allegheny-computer-science-203-s2021/lab03/reflection.md

 ## Sprint 1 Planning

-Please provide a summary of issues your team decided to tackle during sprint 1 and indicate your specific tasks.
+Please provide a summary of tasks your team decided to tackle during sprint 1 and indicate your specific tasks.
+Please specify the issues by their number in the GatorMiner GitHub issue tracker.

 ## Scrum Meetings